La Paz (“Peace”) is the capital city of the Mexican state of Baja California Sur and an important regional commercial center.

-The city had a 2010 census population of 215,178 people, but its metropolitan population is somewhat larger because of surrounding towns such as el Centenario, el Zacatal and San Pedro.
-Its surrounding municipality, which is the fourth-largest municipality in Mexico in geographical size, reported a population of 251,871 persons living on a land area of 20,275 km2 (7,828 sq mi).
+The city had a 2010 census population of 215,178 people, but its metropolitan population is somewhat larger because of surrounding towns such as el Centenario, el Zacatal, and San Pedro.
+Its surrounding municipality, which is the fourth-largest municipality in Mexico in geographical size, reported a population of 251,871 persons living on a land area of 20,275 sq km.

 La Paz has a desert climate.
-The climate of La Paz is typically dry, warm and sunny with a year around average of between 24 and 33 °C (75 and 91 °F).
-Summer months (July–September) are typically between 34 and 36 °C (93 and 97 °F) and can be humid.
+The climate of La Paz is typically dry, warm, and sunny with a year-round average of between 24 and 33 °C. Summer months (July–September) are typically between 34 and 36 °C and can be humid.

 Rainfall is minimal at most times of year, although erratic downpours can bring heavy rains.
 Rain tends to be concentrated in a short, slightly rainier season that peaks in August and September, following the pattern of the North American Monsoon.

 During the summer the cooling Coromuel winds, a weather phenomenon unique to the La Paz area, blow during the night from the Pacific over the Peninsula and into the Bay of La Paz.